Rocky Balboa: Rocky II (1979)

-After the match, Creed changes his mind and demands a rematch under the stress of being humiliated by the press for failing to beat Rocky convincingly, as well as his own knowledge that he didn't give his best in the match.
+After the match, Creed changes his mind and demands a rematch under the stress of being humiliated by the press for failing to beat Rocky convincingly, as well as his own knowledge that he did not give his best in the match.
 Creed demands a rematch with Rocky, stating that he would fight him 'anywhere, anyplace, anytime' to prove to the world that Rocky's feat was merely a fluke.
 Rocky initially declines and retires from boxing, having surgery for retinal detachment, a condition that could lead to permanent blindness.
-He marries Adrian, who convinces him to live outside boxing.
+He marries Adrian, who convinces Rocky to live outside boxing.
 However, Rocky, a grade-school drop-out, soon realizes that he has no white-collar skills beyond the eighth grade and is, in fact, barely literate.
-[He does, however, improve his reading skills by reading books aloud to Adrian during her coma.]
-The money he made in his match with Creed is easily and quickly frittered away, so Adrian re-claims her part-time job at the J&M Tropical Fish pet shop.
+He does, however, improve his reading skills by reading books aloud to Adrian.
+The money he made in his match with Creed is easily and quickly frittered away, so Adrian reclaims her part-time job at the J&M Tropical Fish pet shop.
 At first, Rocky seems to be unaffected by Creed's smear campaign, but his inexperience with money causes him to run into financial troubles.
-Rocky struggles to find employment with decent pay, when he is fired from a commercial studio, turned down for an office job and even laid off at the Shamrock meat packing facility.
+Rocky struggles to find employment with decent pay, when he is fired from a commercial studio, turned down for an office job, and even laid off at the Shamrock meat packing facility.

 Despite Adrian's objections, and after Creed insults Rocky on national television and the newspaper, he agrees to the rematch.
 Without Adrian's support, however, Rocky becomes greatly discouraged and cannot concentrate on his training whatsoever, leaving Mick frustrated and worried.
-The now-pregnant Adrian goes into preterm labor on the job due to stress and slips into a coma after giving birth to her first child, Robert Jr. When Adrian is out of the coma, she promises her full support to Rocky.
+The now-pregnant Adrian goes into preterm labor on the job due to stress and slips into a coma after giving birth to her first child, Rocky Jr.

+As Adrian comes out of the coma, she promises her full support to Rocky.
 Together, Mickey and Rocky train hard, focusing on Rocky's speed and improving his right-handed punching (Rocky being a southpaw).
 At the same time, Creed is also focused on his training, taking this match much more seriously than the previous time.
 The rematch is set for Thanksgiving.
+Creed dominates the fight but is fixated on knocking Rocky out, ignoring the advice of his trainer.
 The match goes on for the full 15 rounds again, with both Rocky and Creed falling to the canvas after Rocky lands a succession of left hands.
 As referee Lou Fillipo exercises his 10-count to the limit, both Creed and Rocky struggle to get back up and Creed falls back down in exhaustion.
 Rocky is able to get back up from sheer determination, beating the 10-count and winning the rematch by knockout, thus becoming heavyweight champion of the world.